w3c/trace-context/test/README.md

 	Usage: python test.py <service endpoint> [patterns]

 	Environment Variables:
-		HARNESS_HOST       the public host/address of the test harness (default 127.0.0.1) HARNESS_PORT       the public port of the test harness (default 7777) HARNESS_TIMEOUT    the timeout (in seconds) used for each test case (default 5)
+		HARNESS_DEBUG      when set, debug mode will be enabled (default to disabled) HARNESS_HOST       the public host/address of the test harness (default 127.0.0.1) HARNESS_PORT       the public port of the test harness (default 7777) HARNESS_TIMEOUT    the timeout (in seconds) used for each test case (default 5)